CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.3.6 DNS server.md

 #### APP.3.6.A5 Timely import of security-relevant patches and updates

 The responsible employees MUST inform themselves regularly at various sources about newly discovered vulnerabilities in the used DNS server product and import security-relevant updates in a timely manner.
-However, in advance, a test system MUST check to see if the security updates are compatible and do not cause errors.
+First, however, a test system MUST check to see if the security updates are compatible and do not cause any errors.
 Unless patches are available for known vulnerabilities, other appropriate measures MUST be taken to protect the DNS servers.
 Before a patch is imported, the zone and configuration files MUST be backed up.

 #### APP.3.6.A6 Secure Dynamic DNS Updates